freeCodeCamp/learn-bash-scripting-by-building-five-programs/TUTORIAL.md

 - Type `./countdown.sh arg1` in the terminal and press enter
 - Make sure you are in the `project` folder first
-- Enter `cd ~/project` in the terminal to get to the project folder if you aren't there

 ## 505. ./countdown !arg1

 ### 505.1

+The `if` condition worked, it printed `true`.
 Run it again with anything except `arg1` as the first argument.

 #### HINTS

-- Type `./countdown.sh !arg1` in the terminal and press enter
+- Type `./countdown.sh arg2` in the terminal and press enter
 - Make sure you are in the `project` folder first
-- Enter `cd ~/project` in the terminal to get to the project folder if you aren't there

 ## 510. Add else print false